- Home

 What training has my midwife had?

-Some midwives have trained as nurses before becoming midwives, but it’s now possible to qualify as a midwife without qualifying as a nurse first.
-Student midwives are based at university, and are studying for either a diploma or a degree in midwifery.
+Some midwives have trained as nurses before becoming midwives, but it’s now possible to qualify as a midwife without qualifying as a nurse first by specifically studying midwifery.
+Student midwives are based at university, and are studying for a degree in midwifery.
 The course contains a mixture of theory and practice.
 Courses vary across the country, but are designed to prepare a student for the responsibilities of being a midwife.

 Once qualified, a midwife must be able to care for women throughout pregnancy, birth, and during the postnatal period too, as well as care for newborn babies.
 She must be able to detect problems and summon medical help if needed, and be trained in emergency procedures herself.
 She also has a role in health education and preparation for parenthood, such as teaching antenatal classes.